Latest MacArthur ‘Genius Grants’ Awarded

-Environmental engineer Tami Bond and materials scientist Mark C. Hersam are among the 21 new MacArthur Fellows named by the John D. & Catherine T. MacArthur Foundation.
-The award, often called a genius grant, goes to exceptionally creative professionals, including scientists and other researchers, legal advocates, writers, and artists with a track record of achievement and the potential for significant contributions in the future.
+Organic chemist Phil S. Baran and materials scientist Craig J. Fennie are among the 24 new MacArthur Fellows named by the John D. & Catherine T. MacArthur Foundation.
+The award, often called a genius grant, goes to researchers, writers, and artists who show extraordinary promise for advancing science and society.
+This year’s fellows are getting a funding boost: The five-year unrestricted award has been increased to $625,000 from the previous $500,000.

-Fellows will each receive a stipend of $625,000, paid out over five years.
-The fellowship comes with no stipulations or reporting requirements and allows recipients maximum freedom to follow their own creative visions.
+Baran, 36, is a chemistry professor at Scripps Research Institute, La Jolla, Calif.
+He is best known for his work to make pharmacologically active natural products using total synthesis.
+Baran’s group has developed methods that minimize the use of protecting groups to streamline syntheses.
+Just last month, his group reported the synthesis of ingenol, a compound used to treat precancerous skin conditions, in only 14 steps (C&EN, Aug.
+5, page 7)

-Bond, 50, is a professor in the department of civil and environmental engineering and an affiliate professor in the department of atmospheric sciences at the University of Illinois, Urbana-Champaign.
+Baran had “no clue” the award was coming, he says.
+His response was one of “utter shock and disbelief followed by a deep sense of responsibility,” he adds.
+“The lab is quite humbled and any and all credit should go to the talented and passionate students and postdoctoral scholars.”

 Join the conversation